Scholastic Honors Policy

 Latin honors are noted on diplomas and official transcripts.

 Graduate or professional students do not receive Latin honors designations.
-Other school-specific honors may be notated on their transcript based on the school's policies.
+Other school-specific honors may be notated on transcript based on the school's policies.
 Graduate-level students within the School of Nursing are awarded high honors with a cumulative GPA of 4.0.

 Schools may choose to denote distinctions and honors awarded on the official commencement program published each May.